Men’s key style tips to master the ‘smart casual’ look

 A t-shirt can qualify as smart casual, provided it’s plain, good quality, well-fitting and not washed to death.
 No over large logos or slogans though.
 For a smarter alternative, opt for a linen knit t-shirt, which offers a more considered look.

-For your new favourite T-shirts look no further than the Club 826 Laid-back Pack .
+For your new favourite T-shirts look no further than the Club 826.
+Try our knitted linen Mustique t-shirt.

 Upgrading to a polo shirt will instantly smarten a casual look.
 The buttons and collar put it further along the spectrum towards a shirt, but it’s still sporty.
 As with t-shirts, avoid logo and bright garish colours.
 Traditional cotton piqué in a bright colour will perhaps look a tad casual, so opt for a linen, silk or cotton fine knit version in a darker colour.

-The Club 826 Saint Martin Linen knit polo, a step back to 50’s Riviera glamour, can be found among his stylish friends in the Ultimate Voyage Capsule.
+The Club 826 Saint Martin Linen knit polo, a step back to 50’s Riviera glamour.

 Sweat it out